Skip to Main Content

 • Put the most important information at the top.

 • Avoid long paragraphs of content.
-Use lists.
+Use bulleted lists.

 • Less is more!
 Aim for action content and avoid prose.